BernhardWerner/cindy_tools/tools/single_scripts/README.md

 Note that the output is a .cjs file.
 So, you would load it just as any other CindyScript library.
 Moreover, the output file as well as the array stored in it get the name of the input SVG.

 For emphasis: CindyJS can render SVGs directly via `drawimage`.
 This script is only useful if you want to subsample individual paths of an SVG for animations or similar.
-For example, like here: [https://www.youtube.com/watch?v=fW_Df8bytIU&t=37s](https://www.youtube.com/watch?v=fW_Df8bytIU&t=37s)
+For example, like here: [https://www.youtube.com/watch?v=fW_Df8bytIU&t=37s](https://www.youtube.com/watch?v=fW_Df8bytIU&t=37s){: target="_blank"}